 I serve this with a side of garden salad with a simple lemon vinaigrette.
 The salad adds a beautiful contrast to the creamy korma, and adds some greens to your meal too!

+You can also make Chicken Korma with this recipe.
 To make chicken korma, use boneless skinless chicken and reduce the cooking time to 5-6 minutes of high-pressure cooking.

 Stovetop Recipe for Indian Lamb Korma